iiab/iiab/roles/remoteit/README.md

 # Known Issues

-This needs to be enhanced rather urgently, so remote.it also works when IIAB is installed on Raspberry Pi OS 11 (Bullseye), Ubuntu, Mint and Debian: [#3006](https://github.com/iiab/iiab/issues/3006)
+- 2021-10-27: This needs to be enhanced rather urgently, so remote.it also works when IIAB is installed on Raspberry Pi OS 11 (Bullseye), Ubuntu, Mint and Debian: [#3006](https://github.com/iiab/iiab/issues/3006)
+- 2021-10-28: The above OS issues should be resolved by [PR #3007](https://github.com/iiab/iiab/pull/3007), but this needs final testing!